AI is hot in many vertical markets, and AI in retail is no exception.

 "With an increasingly hybrid automation estate, integration across various technologies and measuring ROI are also major challenges," he said.

 AI for marketers

-The most likely areas for artificial intelligence for retail advancements include media platforms, marketplaces and consumer-focused online retailers, Sklar said.
+The most likely areas of advancement for AI in retail include media platforms, marketplaces and consumer-focused online retailers, Sklar said.
 AI also helps with the ability to scale trackable engagements, marketing activities and sales activities into a single repository of insightful data.